-- On 28 September 2022, the NTMA announced there would be no bond issuance in Q4 2022 meaning total nominal issuance for the year is €7bn; the cash proceeds , including from the non-competitive auctions, are shown in the chart. - 2.
+- 1. In December 2022, the NTMA announced there would a funding range of €7-11bn for 2023.
+The midpoint of €9bn is used as an indicative figure in the chart. - 2.
 Other funding needs includes provision for the potential bond/FRN purchases and general contingencies. - 3.
-Other funding sources mostly comprises of net State Savings (retail) and other medium/long-term borrowing. - 4.
-EBR is the Department of Finance's Budget 2023 estimate of the Exchequer Borrowing Requirement
+Other funding sources comprises of Short-term paper. - 4.
+EBR is the Department of Finance's Budget 2023 estimate of the Exchequer Borrowing Requirement includes State Savings and other currency and deposits.
+The CSO series has been altered to exclude the impact of IBRC.